 If all else is equal, co-branded Delta credit cardholders who have earned the Medallion Qualification Dollar (MQD) Waiver in the current calendar year will receive higher priority in the upgrade order.

-This means you will have had to spend at least $25,000 on one of the credit cards to receive the MQD waiver for Silver, Gold or Platinum Medallion status.
+This means you will have had to spend at least $25,000 in a calendar year on either the Delta SkyMiles® Platinum American Express Card or the Delta SkyMiles® Reserve American Express Card for Silver, Gold, or Platinum Status.
 To receive the MQD waiver for Diamond Medallion status, Delta now requires you to spend a monstrous $250,000 in a calendar year.

 Last but not least in determining where you will fall in the Delta Medallion upgrade order is the date and time of your upgrade request.
 The earlier you make your travel arrangements, the better when it comes to securing Delta upgrades.

 You can manage upgrade requests in your Delta account on either a desktop or through the mobile app.
-Make sure the box is checked or else Delta will exclude you from the Medallion upgrade list altogether.
+Make sure the box to request a complimentary upgrade is checked or else Delta will exclude you from the Medallion upgrade list altogether.

-And it’s gotten even harder recently.
-Delta began allowing seat upgrades using SkyMiles in December, leading to a rush of flyers using their SkyMiles to upgrade to first class or Comfort+.
+On top of all the promotions to earn Delta status this year, in the past few years Delta began allowing seat upgrades using SkyMiles, leading to a rush of flyers using their SkyMiles to upgrade to first class or Comfort Plus.
 That means there is less chance for even status holders to score an upgrade.
+Delta would obviously rather sell these seats or collect additional SkyMiles for them as opposed to giving them out as upgrades.